aptise/peter_sslers/README.md

 You can manage certificates in a few ways:

-* Input
+## Input

 1. An admin dashboard allows you to upload certificates (in a triplet of Cert, Signing Key, CA-Chain)
 2. An admin dashboard allows you to initiate LetsEncrypt certificate signing.
 Upload a list of domains, your LetsEncrypt account key, and private key used for signing/serving, and the system will generate the CSR and perform all the verifications.
 3. An admin dashboard allows you to proxy the acme-challenges that LetsEncrypt issues for manual verification

-* Output
+## Output

 1. All the keys & certs are viewable in a wonderfully connected RDMBS browser.
 2. Any keys/certs/chains can be queried in PEM & DER formats.
 3. All the certificates are checked to track their validity dates, so you can search and re-issue

-* Management
+## Management

-Everything is in RDBMS and de-duped. chains are built on-the-fly. in the future, an api will allow this to work.
+* Everything is in the RDBMS and de-duped.
+* chains are built on-the-fly.
+* a growing API powers most functionality
+* public and admin routes can be isolated in the app & firewall, so you can just turn this on/off as needed
+* query to see when things expire
+* if sqlite is your backend, you can just run this for signing and deployment; then handle everything else offline.

 # Installation